richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 ```

 - If you do not set a default value you will be prompted for the value when you run `terraform plan` or `terraform apply`.
 The variable description appears in the prompt.
-- When running a `terraform destroy` you will also be prompted for the input variable.
 - You can combine variables and local names:

 ```